actuday6418/bob/README.md

 2. Use ./app for running the compiled app.
 3. Access docs through cargo doc --open

+# Example
+Check out the file main.bob in the root of this repository.

 # Overview of the syntax
 1. Bob statements are called sentences.
 2. Each sentence is terminated with a period.